Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Changing vowel quality during extended elongation

-Fix: Practice maintaining consistent sound throughout the duration.
-Focus on sustained articulation without quality changes.
+Fix: Practise maintaining a steady sound throughout the duration.
+Focus on sustained articulation without letting the voice become weaker or sharper halfway through.

 Practice Drills and Exercises